AndrewJackson-Code/coursework2-Internet_Technologies_GroupD1/README.md

    **npm run dev**

-6. Open your browser and navigate to the provided URL. and navigate to the provided URL.
+6. Open your browser and navigate to the provided URL.